 Like every twenty-something I grew up watching a bit too much Lion King, which made a safari a long standing item on my bucket list.
-I finally fulfilled this dream when I went to Kenya, and did a safari in the Tsavo East National Park, one of the most amazing experiences of my life.
+I finally fulfilled this African dream when I went to Kenya, and did a safari in the Tsavo East National Park, one of the most amazing experiences of my life.

 We arrived at the Swara Osteria Camp in the evening, where we were greeted by Maasai with refreshing drinks and towels, after the long drive in the savannah to get here.
 We were also greeted by the most amazing starry sky, since the power generators don’t kick in till later at night, we got to sit around the pool and the fire and enjoy the star and candle lit atmosphere.
 Before having dinner we decided to head out for a night safari, which was incredible.
 Driving around the savannah under the stars, surrounded by all the sounds of animals getting ready for the night was magical.
 We didn’t see big cats, which we were hoping to see as they usually come out to hunt at night, however we did see a group of elephants with their babies.
 We also saw a rabbit, who ran away as soon as we approached, can’t lie when I say it was pretty unexpected.

 The morning after we woke up at 5am, and had the best breakfast while watching the sun rise over the river in front of our camp.
 We set off nice and early, so that we could have a full day searching for animals, and watch the sun rise over the savannah.
 I had a very Lion King moment when the big red sun rose in all it’s beauty.
 My safari companions didn’t appreciate my singing moment as much.